What Makes Cloud Hosting Worth the Premium Over Traditional Shared Hosting?

 What Are the Real Costs Beyond the Advertised Monthly Rates?

 Hidden costs in cloud hosting include bandwidth overages (£0.02-0.10 per GB), backup storage (£5-15/month), and premium support (£20-50/month).
-Load balancers cost an additional £10-25/month, and SSL certificates range from free to £50/year.
-These extras can double your hosting bill if you're not careful with resource monitoring.
+Load balancers add £10-25/month, and SSL certificates range from free to £50/year.
+Ignore these and your hosting bill can quietly double.

 Is Cloud Hosting Overkill for Small Business Websites?